JLZ22/Rugby-Infinite-Passing/README.md

 # Rugby Infinite Passing

 This is a personal interest project that aims to gain a better understanding of a common Rugby warmup drill called "infinite passing".
-The key features here are a Pygame demonstration of the drill and a brute force approach.
+The key features here are a Pygame demonstration of the drill and a brute force script which runs different combinations of lines and players for a number of iterations each and records the results.

 ## Table of Contents